panthonies/site/_posts/2020-04-30-moving-beyond-linearity.md

 ---
 layout: post
 title: "Moving Beyond Linearity"
-description: "Linear models can have significant limitations in terms of predictive power, because the limear assumption can be a poor assumption.
+description: "Linear models can have significant limitations in terms of predictive power, because the linear assumption can be a poor assumption.
 Methods such as polynomial regression, step functions, regression and smoothing splines, local regression, and generalized additive models can help us flexibly model non-linear relationships."
 thumb_image:
 tags: [academic]
 ---